Thérain

 The Thérain ([teʁɛ̃]) is a river in France, tributary of the Oise.
 It is 94.4 km long.
 It rises between Saint-Michel-d'Halescourt and Grumesnil in Seine-Maritime at 175 meters elevation.
 It flows generally southeast, through Songeons, Milly-sur-Thérain, Beauvais, Hermes and Mouy, and joins the Oise at Creil.

-Its valley, near the metropolitan area of Paris, has been a highly industrialized and populated area, and Beauvais lies at the foot of wooded hills on the left bank of the Thérain at its confluence with the Avelon.
+Its valley, near the metropolitan area of Paris, has been a highly industrialized and populated area, and Beauvais lies at the foot of wooded hills on the left bank of the Thérain at its confluence with L' Avelon.